 Upon completion of the 30-day test, if there were any changes that would affect a change to these documents, provide three new copies of each.

 Warranties. and Guarantees.
 Furnish a transferrable manufacturer’s warranty of at least 5 years for all traffic signal equipment which is to be furnished and installed per the contract unless otherwise specified in Sections 950, 951, 952, 953, 954, 955, 956, 957, 958, or 1103.
 The warranty period shall start when the signal equipment is energized.
-In the instance a project lasts longer than the warranty period, the warranty period shall be extended to expire 60 days after the end of 180-day test.
+If a project lasts longer than the warranty period, the warranty period shall be extended to expire 60 days after the end of 180-day test.
 The warranty shall be transferred to the signal owner within 30 days of the final acceptance of the 180-day test.

 The warranty shall service all defects in material, faulty design, and component failures.
 The manufacturer shall replace free of charge any part or component that fails in any manner by reason of defective material or design within the warranty period.
 The warranty for the replacement part or component shall be at least 5 years or as specified in Sections 950, 951, 952, 953, 954, 955, 956, 957, 958, or 1103.
 The manufacturer is responsible for all shipping costs to repair or replace equipment under warranty.

 The manufacturer shall not be responsible for damage caused by negligence, vehicle strikes, severe weather acts such as lightning, submerged equipment due to flooding, significant wind event, ice/snow loading, etc., or use of equipment in a manner not originally intended during the warranty period.
 Warranty shall cover precipitation and typical wind loading as equipment shall have the durability and sealing to successfully prevent damage over the minimum 5-year lifespan of the equipment.
 Provide a certificate of warranty and sticker on all major pieces of equipment as directed by the Department representative identifying manufacturer, contractor, date of installation, and date of energization.
 Document in TSAMS the date of installation, energization, and duration of manufacturer’s warranty for each piece of signal equipment.

 Traffic Signals Materials Acceptance.
 Before the submission of a bid proposal, verify that Bulletin 15 approved products issued by the Department, for traffic signal equipment, as provided in 67 PA Code, Chapter 212.